dspace-group/simphera-reference-architecture-aws/README.md

 1. register an AWS account where the resources needed for SIMPHERA are created
 1. create an IAM user with least privileges required to create the resources for SIMPHERA
 1. create security credentials for that IAM user
+1. request service quota increase for gpu instances if needed
 1. create non-public S3 bucket for Terraform state
 1. create IAM policy that gives the IAM user access to the S3 bucket
 1. clone this repository onto your local administration PC